 Read all about the center's programs and events in our monthly newsletter, "The Torch" (PDF).

 The Liberty Senior Center is an active facility with over 60 classes a week.
 On any given day, members may be enjoying music, taking an exercise class, interacting with speakers on a variety of topics, or socializing with friends.
-Classes that are offered include piano lessons, fitness classes, art, pottery, urban line dancing, crafts, tai chi, needle work and sewing, Jewish Culture, History of African Americans, Spanish, bridge and other life-long learning opportunities.
-Casual activities include billiards, scrabble, pinochle, bingo, mah jong and more.
+Classes that are offered include art, bridge, ceramics, computer, cranium corner, fitness classes, Keep it Drummin’, needle work, Spanish, urban line dancing, Zumba and other life-long learning opportunities.
+Casual activities include billiards, bingo, Mah Jong, pinochle, scrabble and more.

-The Liberty Senior Center maintains a very active Center Council, which plans social activities, evening dinner theaters, parties and travel programs.
+The Liberty Senior Center maintains a very active Center Council, which plans social activities, parties and travel programs.
 The center is involved in a broad range of community programs.
-The senior center has collected school supplies to donate to local schools in addition to making monetary donations to "Adopt a Student."
-The senior center knitting group projects include baby caps, infant blankets and finger puppets for Sinai Hospital.
+The senior center has collected school supplies to donate to local schools and also accepted donations for a local family shelter.
+The senior center knitting group's projects include baby caps, infant blankets and finger puppets for one of the local hospitals.

 A unique dual Eating Together Program is offered at Liberty Senior Center, giving participants a choice of a Regular or Kosher meal.
 The meals are served at noon, Monday through Friday.
 A donation is suggested to help with meal cost.

 The Center Connection Program connects persons age 60 and over who need support connecting to the activities and services provided by the Senior Center.
 Center Connection Specialist Jennifer Burr will develop an activity schedule, taking into account the senior’s interest, abilities, and need.
 For more information please call 410-887-0780.